MichaelLangbein/tdl2/backend/data/wiki/programming/css.md

   - useful as parent for absolute div's
 - _absolute_: Relative to nearest positioned parent (positioned: anything but static)
   - **note**: the parents of absolutely positioned elements won't automatically grow to encompass their child anymore.
+  - **note**: absolutely positioned children can no longer use their parents for width-percentages.
 - _fixed_: Similar to absolute, but positioned relative to the browser viewport.
 Scrolling will not move this element.
 - _sticky_:
   - element is confined to its parent
   - but within those confines, it slides along with the viewport like fixed.
+  - **note**: sticky will only work if:
+    - the parent has an absolute height
+      - except if the parent is the window
+    - and the parent has overflow: visible (https://css-tricks.com/dealing-with-overflow-and-position-sticky/)
+      - a sticky element “sticks” to its nearest ancestor that has a “scrolling mechanism” (created when overflow is hidden, scroll, auto, or overlay), even if that ancestor isn’t the nearest actually scrolling ancestor.
+This effectively inhibits any “sticky” behavior.
+(From MDN Web Docs)
+      - great script to check why sticky is not working: https://element.how/css-debugging-position-sticky-not-working/#:~:text=are%20expected%20to.-,Why%20isn't%20position%3Asticky%20working%3F,same%20height%20as%20its%20parent.
+    - if the parent is a flex-box, the sticky item should have `align-self: flex-start` (https://stackoverflow.com/questions/44446671/my-position-sticky-element-isnt-sticky-when-using-flexbox)

 # Display

 Display refers to how an element relates to its peers or its children.
 Per default, div's are displayed in block-style, while spans are displayed inline-style.

+- _flow_: the standard layout-algorithm
+  - z-index is not implemented in this algorithm
 - _block_: Element starts on a new line \& takes up the entire width.
   May contain other block or inline elements.
   Elements that are block-level by default include <div>, <p>, <h1>-<h6>, <ul>, <li>, \& <canvas>.